School of Art and Design

 ARTH 4325.
 Art History Internship.

 This course offers students the opportunity to experience and receive academic credit for professional activities related to the field of art history.
+Students independently seek out, apply for, and secure internship placements under the supervision of a designated professional mentor at museums, galleries, or other art-related organizations.
+They gain practical knowledge of careers in the arts sector while building professional contacts and networks, and developing concrete experience for their resumes.
 Prerequisite: Instructor approval.

 3 Credit Hours.
 0 Lecture Contact Hours.
 6 Lab Contact Hours.